nextflow-io/nextflow/docs/executor/azure.rst

 Named pools
 -------------

-If you want to have a more precise control on the computing nodes pools used in your pipeline using a different pool depending on the task in your pipeline, you can use the Nextflow :ref:`process-queue` directive to specify the *ID* of a Azure Batch compute pool that has to be used to run that process' tasks.
+If you want to have a more precise control on the compute nodes pools used in your pipeline using a different pool depending on the task in your pipeline, you can use the Nextflow :ref:`process-queue` directive to specify the *ID* of a Azure Batch compute pool that has to be used to run that process' tasks.